 I trained at Bournemouth and Poole College of Further Education and I have a level 4 Diploma in Therapeutic Counselling.
-I recently became a registered member of the British Association of Counselling and Psychotherapy (MBACP).
+I am a registered member of the British Association of Counselling and Psychotherapy (MBACP).

-I am currently training in Complex Trauma with Janina Fisher and have also undergone training in Internal Family Systems (IFS) through an agency I volunteered with.
+I have trained in Complex Trauma with Janina Fisher and have also undergone training in Internal Family Systems (IFS) through an agency I volunteered with.